engity-com/bifroest/docs/reference/cli/audit/merge.md

 ## Arguments

-`auditlogName` selects one or more configured audit logs.
+`auditlogName` selects one or more configured audit logs by name, not segment paths.
+Each needs a complete stopped journal with its signed head.

 ## Flags {: #audit-merge-flags }